-There are six foods contributing to the inflammation of the eustachian tubes according to research.
-I have seen adults and children become calmer and less prone to episodes of anger when they remove inflammatory foods from their diet.
-Many children I have worked with started listening with comprehension and asking questions instead of simply doing all the talking with almost no interactions.
-I have even seen children with a mild stutter gain fluent speech after the identification and removal of a food allergen.
-The book, The Second Brain, shares how the food we eat quickly affects our brain.
+I have even seen children with a mild stutter gain fluent speech after the identification and removal of a food allergen followed by Berard-based Auditory Integration Training.
+The book, The Second Brain, shares how the foods we eat quickly affects our brain.
 Think of the effects of caffeine or what happens when a diabetic eats sugar-laden food.

 Six Common Food Intolerances and Allergies Contributing to Inflammation